NovikovaOlga/BlackStarWearShop/README.md

 ## How to use

-The application uses various animations of objects:
+The application uses various animations of objects: </br>
-<li>  animated application launch button </li>
+####  animated application launch button
-<li>  animated login to the application (an assistant that demonstrates different emotions depending on the user's actions) </li>
+####  animated login to the application (an assistant that demonstrates different emotions depending on the user's actions)
-<li>  animation of choosing the size of things </li>
-<li>  animation of adding and removing products to the cart </li>
-<li>  animation of adding and removing things to the wish list </li>
-<li>  animation of account replenishment (demo mode) </li>
+  animation of choosing the size of things animation of adding and removing products to the cart animation of adding and removing things to the wish list animation of account replenishment (demo mode)
 The application loads the data of the online store sorted by categories, then by subcategories and by product groups. </br>
 You can add your favorite products to your shopping cart or wish list.
 You can move items between the shopping cart and the wish list. </br>
 You can add your favorite products to your shopping cart or wish list.
 You can move items between the shopping cart and the wish list. </br>